 The PHA must give prompt written notice to the party that submitted a selected proposal and must also give prompt public notice of such selection.
 Public notice procedures may include publication of public notice in a local newspaper of general circulation and other means designed and actually operated to provide broad public notice.

-Within 15 business days of DCA making the selection, DCA will notify the selected owner, in writing, of the owner's selection for the PBV program.
-DCA will also notify, in writing, all owners that submitted proposals that were not selected and advise such owners of the name of the selected owner.
+DCA will notify the selected owner, in writing, of the owner's selection for the PBV program.
+DCA will also notify, in writing, all owners that submitted proposals that were not selected.